 Joanne Rosado, Board Member

-Prior to her service on the bench, Judge Rosado served the community as an Assistant Cook County Public Defender.
+Prior to her service on the bench, Judge Rosado served the community as an Assistant Cook County Public Defender for 17 years.
 Judge Rosado spent over 10 years serving the community at the George N. Leighton Criminal Courthouse, the largest centralized criminal courthouse in the country.
-During her last years as an Assistant Cook County Public Defender, Judge Rosado practiced in the Multiple Defendant Division, providing legal services to member of the community and their families throughout Cook County for homicide cases.
+During her last years as an Assistant Cook County Public Defender, Judge Rosado practiced in the Multiple Defendant Division, providing legal services to members of the community and their families throughout Cook County for homicide cases.

-For a number of years, Judge Rosado has been involved with mentor/mentee programs, assisting minority students in law school through the MLER program.
-She was a regular presenter for the Lawyers in the Classroom program, where attorneys go into Chicago Public Schools and present Mock Trials for students.
+For a number of years, Judge Rosado has been involved with the following programs: mentor/mentee programs, assisting minority students in law (MLER), Lawyers in the Classroom, speaking with high school students about the law and training as well as judging Mock Trials for students.